Cadete

-Enrique López Fernández (born 24 June 1994), known as Cadete or Kadete, is a Spanish professional footballer who plays as a left back for Melbourne Victory in the Australian A-League.
+Enrique López Fernández (born 24 June 1994), known as Cadete or Kadete, is a Spanish professional footballer who plays as a left back.

 Club career

 Cadete was born in Madrid, and made his senior debut with Alcobendas CF in the regional leagues.
 In 2012 he moved to AD Alcorcón, and spent one full season in the youth setup before featuring regularly for the reserves in Tercera División.

 On 18 June 2014, Cadete joined fellow fourth division side AD Unión Adarve.
 On 4 August of the following year, he signed for Atlético Astorga FC in Segunda División B, but left the club six days later after allegedly having discrepancies with the club's presidency.

 Cadete subsequently returned to Adarve, but moved to Rayo Vallecano B in July 2016.
 He left the latter in early September, and rejoined Adarve for a third stint, achieving promotion to the third division at the end of the season.

 On 29 May 2018, Cadete moved abroad for the first time in his career, joining Ascenso MX side Atlético San Luis.
 He made his professional debut on 21 July, starting in a 0–0 home draw against Mineros de Zacatecas.

 Cadete scored his first professional goal on 18 August 2018, netting the opener in a 4–0 away routing of Celaya FC.

 On 7 April 2021, FC Astana announced the signing of Cadete.

 On 22 July 2022 Melbourne Victory announced that they had signed Lopez for the upcoming season.

+On 13 September 2023, Dinamo Tbilisi announced the signing of Cadete on a contract until the end of 2024.

+On 20 July 2024, Cadete returned to Spain and signed with Real Murcia.